erengaygusuz/ems-frontend/README.md

 ## Module Usage

 * Be sure that Visual Studio Code is installed in your PC.
-* Clone the project using this command: ``` git clone https://github.com/erengaygusuz/ems-frontend.git ```
+* Clone the module using this command: ``` git clone https://github.com/erengaygusuz/ems-frontend.git ```
-* Run the project with Visual Studio Code
+* Run the module with Visual Studio Code

 ## License